mazenahmad/RPCA/README.md

 ### License
-This code is distributed without a particular license.
-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+This code is distributed without a particular license in the hope that it will be useful.
+You can freely use it for your scientific research BUT WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 ### Acknowledgments
 * The source code of Gromacs was used as a base for a part of the source code.